raynebc/editor-on-fire/Building_EOF_in_Windows.md

 # Details #

 ## Building Allegro and other dependencies: ##
 First, you need to build Allegro itself, along with some other dependencies that EOF needs.
-This procedure should work with version 4.4.1.1 and 4.4.2 of Allegro.
+This procedure should work with 4.4.x versions of Allegro.
 At this time EOF will NOT WORK with Allegro 5.
 To build EOF from source, you will need:
   1. MinGW (http://sourceforge.net/projects/mingw/)
   1. Allegro source (download from http://liballeg.org/old.html)
   1. DirectX SDK (download from https://liballeg.org/old.html)